storybookjs/addon-react-native-web/README.md

 From here, you should be able to write stories incorporating your RN components according to the [Storybook for React](https://storybook.js.org/docs/react/get-started/introduction) instructions.

+## Common issues

+Please see the [FAQ](https://github.com/storybookjs/addon-react-native-web/blob/main/FAQ.md) for common issues like the "loader not found" error.

 ## Extra config